liaswapna/ecommerce-store/README.md

 # E-Commerce Store

 A full-stack e-commerce platform built with FastAPI and React.
-Customers can browse products, manage a cart, and place orders.
+Customers can browse products, add items to a cart, and place orders.
 Admins can manage products and view orders.

 ---